Downlink/test/Readme.md

 device.connect(function(err, result){
   ...

+  /*
-  // Create a data source by naming it which can be any name you want device.setData('my-channel-data', function(err, data){
+   * Set a name for your channel data.
+You can use any name you want.
+   * In the example below, we'll use the name 'my-channel-data'.
+   */
+  device.setData('my-channel-data', function(err, data){
     if(err) return console.error('setData my-channel-data error:', err.message);

+    /*
-    // Implement DataSource method.
-Your data source can be of type string, number or object let ds = DataSource();
+     * Implement/create your data source.
+Your data source can be of type string, number or object.
+     * Below is a hypothetical 'DataSource' method that will return the value of your data source.
+     */
+    let ds = DataSource();
     data.send(ds);